Monash-FIT3170/Shazam-3-Scrum-Unleashed/README.md

 2. `npm run lint`

 ## Testing
-To run the E2E tests locally, complete the following commands.
+To run the E2E tests locally, complete the following instructions.

 1. Start the server and client, as outlined in [Prepare for development](#Prepare-for-development)
 2. Move into the [tests](tests) directory of the project by typing the command `cd tests`.